“Where is everybody, anyway?” asked Dick.

 What the hell, I did as he had done.
 I put my beer bottle on the little table, grabbed the sides of the frame, and climbed up and down into the picture just as if I was climbing out of a window and into the outside world.

-The ocean air was bright and warm and the breeze smelled of hibiscus and lemon.
+The seaside air was bright and warm and the breeze smelled of hibiscus and lemon.

 “So, what do you think?” asked Dick.
 “Pretty neat, hey, Arnold?”